 Danish bass Stephen Milling made his Royal Opera House debut in 1995, singing Herald (The Love for Three Oranges) with Royal Danish Opera.
-He made his Royal Opera debut in 2005 as Hunding (Die Walküre) and has since sung Sarastro (Die Zauberflöte), Daland (Der fliegende Holländer) and Herrmann (Tannhäuser) for the Company.
-In the 2016/17 Season he returns to sing Veit Pogner (Die Meistersinger von Nürnberg).
+He made his Royal Opera debut in 2005 as Hunding (Die Walküre) and has since sung Sarastro Die Zauberflöte), Daland (Der fliegende Holländer), Herrmann (Tannhäuser) and Veit Pogner (Die Meistersinger von Nürnberg).
+In the 2018/19 Season he sings Hagen (Götterdämmerung).

 Milling also appears regularly in concert both in his native Denmark and internationally.
-Engagements include Verdi’s Requiem with the Berlin Philharmonic under Mariss Jansons.
+Engagements include Verdi’s Requiem with the Berlin Philharmonic under Mariss Jansons and Das Rheingold in concert with the New York Philharmonic and Alan Gilbert.
 His discography includes Les Troyens with the London Symphony Orchestra and Colin Davis on CD and DVDs of Der Ring des Nibelungen, Tannhäuser, Parsifal and Nielsen’s Maskarade.